M360

 Another major focus was improving data entry efficiency, particularly for large projects with dozens or hundreds of units.
 To address this, we designed bulk import and export features compatible with industry-standard CSV and Excel formats.
 We also created batch-edit flows so users could quickly update attributes for multiple units in a single action.
 These improvements replaced clumsy, repetitive manual processes that often pushed users to manage inventory offline in spreadsheets.

 We also added visual feedback and status indicators to make management easier.
 Users could now see unit statuses at a glance, enabling better inventory planning and faster updates during the sales process.
-Finally, we ensured the entire experience was responsive and optimized for tablet use, recognizing that many sales agents and developers interact with the platform on-site with clients.
+We ensured the entire experience was responsive and optimized for tablet use, recognizing that many sales agents and developers interact with the platform on-site with clients.

 Property Picker: Improving Search and Selection for Buyers

-Campaigns: Elevating Marketing Management and Performance Insights
+Elevating Marketing Management and Performance Insights

-The Campaigns section in M360 is designed to help real estate developers and marketing teams plan, launch, monitor, and analyze digital advertising campaigns promoting their projects.
+The Campaigns section is designed to help real estate developers and marketing teams plan, launch, monitor, and analyze digital advertising campaigns promoting their projects.
 It's a core feature of the platform that bridges the gap between real estate marketing strategy and hands-on execution, empowering teams to manage ad budgets, audiences, creatives, and performance in one place.

 Improving the Campaign Creation Flow

-One of the most significant improvements I worked on was redesigning the campaign creation flow to be simpler, clearer, and more robust.
+One of the most significant improvements I worked on was redesigning the campaign creation flow to be simpler, clearer and more robust.
 We focused on addressing two major pain points:

 • Lack of Validation and Guidance: There was no clear feedback if something was missing or incorrect, leading to failed or delayed campaign submissions that hurt sales timelines.